drewbaker/wp-easy-theme/README.md

     'home'          => ['path' => '/'],                                     // Will display the /template/home.php file
     'work'          => ['path' => '/work/'],                                // Will display the /template/work.php file
     'work-detail'   => ['path' => '/work/:spot/', 'template' => 'work'],    // Will display the /template/work.php file also
-    'reel'          => ['path' => '/reel/'],                                // Will display the /template/reel.php file
+    'reel'          => '/reel/',                                            // Short syntax, will also display the /template/reel.php file
     'article'       => ['path' => '/:article'],                             // Will display the /template/article.php file
 ]);
 ```

 This syntax is similar to Node's Express path syntax.
 The key `home` is the route name, and the value is an array of `[path, template]`.
 The `path` is the URI you are trying to match to.
+Note you can use a short string syntax instead of the array syntax of `name => '/path/'` for simple routes.

 The `template` is optional, and allows you to reuse the same template for multiple routes.
 If no template set, the key is used as the template name.

 The router has a helper function `get_route_name()` that you can use to get the current active templates name.